whosmatt/pwm-fan-cm3588-docker/README.md

    ```
 2. Try setting some speed for the fan where 0 mean off, and any value above 0 upto "Maximum state" sets different speeds.
    For example `./test.py 5` will set it to maximum speed on my machine.
-3. If all goes well, you can go ahead to install the background service as per following instructions.
+3. If all goes well, test a bit more as following instructions.

+## Test even more before you install as background service.
+1. Run the script `./fan_control_service.py`.
+This runs the script in foreground and debug logging enabled.
+The logs are pretty detailed.
+2. Simulate stress on the CPU using `stress --cpu 8 --timeout 120` command.
+This will put CPU in 100% usafe for 120 seconds.
+3. Notice the fan speeding up when temperature rises and slowing down again when the command finishes and CPU cools down.
+4. If all goes well, proceed to install it as background service.

 ## Steps to get it running as background service.
 1. Clone the repository